Substantive Change Policy

 - Any change in the established mission or objectives of the program or provider

 - Any change in legal status, form of control, or ownership of the program or provider

-- Significant programmatic changes in content or method of delivery from the last accreditation review, including changes in degree or credential level, addition of locations, or establishment of a branch campus; significant changes are those that require review or approval by the jurisdiction in which the provider operates should be regarded as substantive change
+- Significant programmatic changes in content or method of delivery from the last accreditation review, including changes in degree or credential level, addition of locations, or establishment of a branch campus; any change that requires review or approval by the jurisdiction in which the provider operates should be regarded as substantive change

 - Closing a program, or removal or discontinuation of a program, including an off-campus site